 - A major question will be the impact of and possibilities for different degrees of centralization and decentralisation of such systems.

 - Furthermore, Anthropolis will focus on mobility data, data portability and privacy by design in the context of a human-centred MaaS.

 - Finally, the impact on regional attractivity and mobility behaviour will be modelled and analysed for different MaaS concepts.

 - The interaction between the future evolution of urban infrastructures and mobility will be investigated.

-- The evolution of sharing urban space and infrastructure will be investigated alongside reversibility of installations such as parking or recharging infrastructure.
+- The evolution of sharing urban space and infrastructure will be investigated alongside the reversibility of installations such as parking or recharging infrastructure.